Aeropay Pricing

 How much are ACH credit fees?

 While they’re one of the most affordable ways to move money, ACH credits aren’t free.
-The payee (one sending the money) will incur some sort of fee.
+The payee (whoever's sending the money) will incur some sort of fee.

 The ACH network charges minimal fees, typically less than a penny per transaction.
 Processing partners, like banks and payment processors usually facilitate ACH credit transactions, and therefore charge a fee for the service.